steryereo/loadtest/README.md

 # k6 Load Tester - API Endpoint Comparison

-A simple load testing script using k6 to compare the performance of two API endpoints with HTTP basic authentication.
+A load testing script using k6 to compare the performance of two API endpoints with HTTP basic authentication.
+Each endpoint is tested in an isolated scenario for accurate comparison.

 ## Prerequisites